Russia Hits Ukraine Grid In Latest Fatal Barrage - UrduPoint

 "These measures will not affect this," he said.

-Russia "will not recognise" the measures, which amounted to "a step towards destabilising the global energy markets", he added.
+Russia "will not recognise" the measures, which amounted to "a step towards destabilising the global energy markets" and would "change" oil prices, he added.

 The cap is the latest in a number of measures spearheaded by Western countries and introduced against Russia -- the world's second-largest crude oil exporter -- after Moscow sent troops into Ukraine over nine months ago.